 ddev export-db --target-db=backend -f backend-export.sql.gz will dump the database named

-Database snapshots: With snapshots you can easily save the entire status of all of your databases.
-It's great for when you're working incrementally on migrations or updates and want to save state so you can start right back where you were.
+Database snapshots: Snapshots let you easily save the entire status of all of your databases, which can be great when you’re working incrementally on migrations or updates and want to save state so you can start right back where you were.

 ddev snapshot --name=two-dbs would make a snapshot named